1949–50 CCNY Beavers men's basketball team: Profile of the players

 Irwin Dambrot was a 6-foot-4, 175-pound All-American forward and the only senior in the starting lineup.
 His free-throw defeated Ohio State 56–55 in the opening round of the NCAA tournament.
 He also made a game-saving play at the end of the title game against Bradley to earn MVP honors.
 After the scandal broke, he pleaded guilty to conspiracy charges, ended his basketball career, and enrolled at Columbia University Dental School.
 He served in the U.S. Air Force Dental Corps and then practiced dentistry in Forest Hills, Queens and Manhattan.
 In 1989, Dambrot went to Kansas City for the 50th anniversary of the NCAA tournament, when all previous MVPs were invited; he met a lot of coaches and was treated royally.
 In December 2009, a month before his death, Dambrot was on hand in a wheelchair at Madison Square Garden when the Garden cited the double championship as the No. 1 college basketball moment in the game's 75-year history there.
+The extended Dambrot family remained involved in the sport as his nephew Keith gained renown as a coach in the Midwest, both collegiately at Akron and Duquesne as well as at the high school level where his Akron St. Vincent-St. Mary's team won multiple titles led by a player he had coached since childhood named LeBron James.
 He had been living in Mendham, N.J. and died of Parkinson's disease at age 81 on January 21, 2010, and was interred at Locust Hill Cemetery in Dover, New Jersey.

 Norm Mager was a 6-foot-5 senior and the top reserve on the team.
 He joined the Baltimore Bullets after graduating from CCNY, but his professional basketball career ended when the scandal broke.
 He became an executive with a janitorial supply company, Perfect Building Maintenance, and retired in 2000 as its president.
 In 2005, Mager died of cancer at age 78 at a hospital in Boynton Beach, Florida.